Showing 1–30 of 46 results

 Chinese medicine trauma care began with Kung Fu and Shaolin monks who practiced fighting arts.
 Students needed effective medicine to help them bounce back from injury and stay strong.
 They developed herbal plasters, liniments, and internal formulas that could improve the blood circulation and revitalize damaged tissue more quickly.
 Today, acupuncture and other body therapies like cupping can be used to address injuries after proper initial-stage medical care has been given.

-Perhaps the most popular Chinese herbal formula for first aid is Yunnan Baiyao.
-This formula has a rich history and has been used in war battles, emergency medicine, and even with ill pets.
+Yunnan Baiyao: This formula has a rich history and has been used in war battles, emergency medicine, and even with ill pets.
 The magic of this formula lies in its ability to both stop bleeding while keeping a smooth flow of blood circulation at the site of a wound.
-Along with Yunnan Baiyao, other medicinals are used to relieve pain, speed up wound healing, or relax the mind.
+Also available as a loose powder or as a plaster/patch.

 The following are important herbs used in our popular first aid formulas.